secretGeek/today-i-learned-staging/readme.md

 # Today I Learned

-> This is a place where I store short descriptions of things I learn each day.
+> "today I learned" is a website, where I publish short descriptions of Things I Learn each day.
+It's online at <https://TIL.secretGeek.net>
 >
 > &mdash;Leon Bambrick.